Share post:

 Your focus right now should be compliance, cost management, and operational efficiency.
 It’s about strengthening your yield resilience.

-You need to understand the earning potential of your property and balance it with the market demand.
-Make sure your property meets the current standards, not just legally but also in terms of guest expectations.
+You need to understand your property’s earning potential and balance it against market demand.
+Make sure your property meets current standards, not just legal requirements but also guest expectations.